apollographql/apollo-client/docs/source/recipes/static-typing.md

 });
 ```

-This is expecially helpful when accessing deeply nested objects that are passed down to the component through props.
+This is especially helpful when accessing deeply nested objects that are passed down to the component through props.
 For example, when adding prop types, a project using TypeScript will begin to surface errors where props being passed are invalid:

 ```javascript
 import React from "react";